ngxs/store/docs/advanced/lazy.md

 export class LazyModule{}
 ```

-Its important to note when you lazy load a store, it is registered in the global
+It's important to note when lazy-loading a store, it is registered in the global
-state so this state object will be persisted globally now.
+state so this state object will now be persisted globally.
 Even though
-its available globally, you should only use it within that feature module so you
+it's available globally, you should only use it within that feature module so you
 make sure not to create dependencies on things that could not be loaded yet.

 You probably defined a `AppState` interface that represents the global state
-graph but since we lazy loaded this we can't really include that in that definition.
+graph but since we lazy loaded this we can't really include that in the definition.
-To handle that, lets just extend the `AppState` and use that in our a component like:
+To handle this, let's extend the `AppState` and use that in our a component like:

 ```TS
 export interface AppState {